fossasia/open-event-server/docs/INSTALLATION_AWS.md

 The second phase is about installing Docker and Compose on our cloud Ubuntu instance.

 * The first step is to install Docker.
-For that, we followed the offical [installation instructions for Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
+For that, we followed the official [installation instructions for Ubuntu](https://docs.docker.com/engine/installation/linux/ubuntulinux/).

 ```sh
 sudo apt-get update